glenvorel/waterfalls/README.md

 We will instruct Waterfalls to save the report file to the `./thread_pool_records/` directory.

-We will also pass the `Download site` _timer_ a _text_ containing the domain that is being downloaded so the diagram becomes even more clear.
+We will also pass the `Download site` _timer_ a _text_ containing the domain that is being downloaded so the diagram becomes even clearer.

 ```python
 import concurrent.futures